Things got nutty yesterday, didn’t they? Way too nutty.

 * It’s still possible Missouri and the SEC will announce a union this week, but MU will have to clear the legal hurdles being tossed around — just as Texas A&M did — first.

 * Could this lead to a 2013 SEC entry for Missouri if all goes wrong?
-Yes, but the SEC had anticipated that, too.
+Yes, but the SEC had obviously anticipated that, too.

 Our gut feeling?
-We believe the Big 12′s latest protests might slow the announcement process down by a week, but we still feel the Mizzou has a pretty good shot of exiting by 2012.
+We believe the Big 12′s latest protests might slow the announcement process down by a week, but we still feel Mizzou has a pretty good shot of exiting by 2012.

 If a contract states that a school must remain in a conference or pay a buyout fee, there are two ways to fulfill the contract — stay in the league or pay the buyout fee.
 If Missouri pays the buyout fee, it should be clear to leave.

 The problem, however, is whether or not Big 12 schools (like Baylor) would sue Missouri for damages should the league lose network television dollars.
-But speaking to a friend of mine who happens to be an executive in the sports side of one of the Big 3 networks, the assumption is that if Fox or ESPN were to pull money from a nine-team Big 12, they would pull back only Missouri’s share… which would leave the other members at their current levels of income.
+But speaking to a friend who happens to be an executive in the sports side of one of the Big 3 networks, the assumption is that if Fox or ESPN were to pull money from a nine-team Big 12, they would pull back only Missouri’s share… which would leave the other members at their current levels of income.

 We’ll see where things shake out moving forward, but here’s a whole wave of expansion reports from around the country, complete with our take on most of them: